CocoaPress/docs/docs/Advanced/Troubleshooting.md

 ### Z-Offset

 If probing completes successfully, you'll need a sheet of plain printer paper to adjust the Z-offset.
-Using the Menu -> Probe Z Offset.
+Using the `Menu` -> `Probe Z Offset` -> `Z Probe Wizard`.

 Follow the steps on screen to adjust the spacing between your nozzle and bed for a consistent first layer.

+!!! tip
-Your paper should slide under the nozzle with a small amount of resistance, but not enough to tear or catch.
+    Your paper offset test should slide under the nozzle with a small amount of resistance, but not enough to tear or catch.
 This will ensure the nozzle can skim the top surface of the silicone baking sheet would damaging it, and keeping the first layer consistent.

 ### Adjusting Extruder Height